kamlesh577/Article-Recommender-System/README.md

 # Collaborative filtering :

 In collaborative filtering, user ratings of other people are used rather than attribute data to predict and recommend .Collaborative filtering builds on the idea of a user model that is a set of ratings and an item model that is a set of ratings.
 Combining the two models, we get a sparse matrix of ratings, some of its cells are filled and most are not.
-So, here there are two main tasks, one is to fill the empty cells or predict a rating and second is to choose a filled cell or recommend an item.
+So, here there are two main tasks, one is to fill the empty cells or predict a rating and second is to choose a filled cell or recommend an item to the user.

 This project explains how to built the recommendation engine from the ground up.
 It will include: